aaronshaf/x-flex/README.md

 ### Heads up

-1. If container has flexed children, it requires explicit `height` property.
+1. Container requires explicit `height` property if it has flexed children.

 ## Further reading